ShengyuHu/EE629/README.md

 [2020-10-15] Read and install the Alpine Linux on my VirtualBox, install Gnome Desktop Environment and docker.

 [2020-10-17] Learn about Crossbar.io and Paho, try to figure out the principle of them.

+Weekly Report 6 (10.19-10.25)

+[2020-10-20] Summarize previous labs and codes, review what have learned in the class.

+[2020-10-22] Try to solve some Python problems in order to improve my Python programming ability.

+[2020-10-24] Learn about Alternative Devices and try to understand the use of them.